Skip to content

 }

-If certain files are not part of our project source files and are unwantedly reported as unused files, we can use negated project patterns:
+Some files are not part of your source and are reported as unused (false positives)?
+Use negated project patterns:

 {